 - TQUK Level 3 Certificate in Supporting Teaching and Learning in School

-- ABC Award Level 3 in Autism Awareness for Educators
+- TQUK Level 3 Certificate in Understanding Autism

 Upon graduating, you’ll feel confident looking for Teaching Assistant roles in a range of schools, knowing that you have the skills and knowledge needed to make a real difference to the lives of the pupils, the Teacher and become a real asset to the school.